dfsnow/sno.ws/content/writing/2021-08-30-favorite-digital-things.md

 ## Posts and articles

+These posts have inspired or influenced me in some way.
+They're things I reread and share with others.
+I tend to like concise posts (lists) or posts that graphically explain something complicated.

 #### Chicago

 - [Portrait of Chicago: Uptown](https://chicagoflaneur.com/2020/04/24/portrait-of-chicago-uptown/) - History of Uptown.
 A little dated, but still well-done